osuosl/osuosl-pelican/content/donate/sponsors.rst

 For a five-year period, the OSL will receive 40 gigabits of bandwidth.
 In addition, several OSU servers will be hosted at several TDS data centers.
-The bandwidth provided gives the OSL the ability to host FTP servers in both New York, N.Y., and Chicago, Ill., where files for many open source projects are mirrored for download from the main FTP server hosted in Corvallis, Ore.
+The bandwidth provided gives the OSL the ability to host FTP servers in both New York, NY, and Chicago, IL, where files for many open source projects are mirrored for download from the main FTP server hosted in Corvallis, OR.